-Mr. Allen has served as a trustee of the University of Southern California, chair of the Creative Arts Emmy Awards for the Academy of Television Arts and Sciences, co-chair of the National Council for Families and Television, and co-chair of the “Shaping Tomorrow” capital campaign for the Valley Presbyterian Hospital, on whose board he served for fifteen years.
-He has also served on the Los Angeles Economy and Jobs Committee for Mayor Antonio Villaraigosa, the Leadership Council and Board of Directors of the Los Angeles County Economic Development Corporation, the Business Advisory Commission to the former Speaker of the California Assembly Robert Hertzberg, the Alumni Presidents Council advisory group to USC Presidents Steven B. Sample and C.L.
-“Max” Nikias, and the Boards of Directors of the International Economic Development Council and the Rossier School of Education at the University of Southern California.
-He has also served on the advisory boards of the California Center for Regional Leadership, the Media Arts Academy at Los Angeles Valley College, and the San Fernando Valley Economic Research Center at California State University at Northridge.
+As a civic leader, Mr. Allen has served as a trustee of the University of Southern California, chair of the Creative Arts Emmy Awards for the Academy of Television Arts and Sciences, co-chair of the National Council for Families and Television, and co-chair of the “Shaping Tomorrow” capital campaign for the Valley Presbyterian Hospital, on whose board he served for fifteen years.
+He has also served on the Los Angeles Economy and Jobs Committee for Mayor Antonio Villaraigosa, the Leadership Council and Board of Directors of the Los Angeles County Economic Development Corporation, the Business Advisory Commission to the former Speaker of the California Assembly Robert Hertzberg, and the Boards of Directors of the International Economic Development Council and the California Association for Local Economic Development (CALED).
+He has also served on the advisory boards of the Rossier School of Education at the University of Southern California, California Center for Regional Leadership, the Media Arts Academy at Los Angeles Valley College, and the San Fernando Valley Economic Research Center at California State University at Northridge.